 Personal Safety on Campus

-Staff and faculty members often spend a lot of time here on campus.
-Your office and/or classroom can easily become your "home away from home".
-You should consider and take the same security precautions and security measures, here on campus, as you would in your own home.
+Staff and faculty members spend a lot of time here on campus, and your office and/or classroom can easily become your "home away from home."
+You should take the same security precautions and security measures on campus as you would in your own home.
 Some of these precautions are discussed below:

-Be Aware of Your Surroundings: Police officers use this term frequently.
+Be aware of your surroundings: Police officers use this term frequently.
 It means nothing more than simply being aware of what is going on around you and whether or not that activity is normal and expected for the setting.
-If something seems strange, unusual or suspicious, you are asked to contact the WSU Police immediately at 577-2222.
+If something seems strange, unusual or suspicious, you are asked to contact the WSUPD immediately at 577-2222.
 Officers will be dispatched to check out the activity.

-Maintain the Security of Your Building: Wayne State University is a public institution and its facilities (including all campus buildings) are reserved for the exclusive use of its students, staff, faculty, guests and visitors.
-Contrary to what some think, Wayne State buildings are not "open to the public."
-Your home is not a "public building" and neither is your building.
+Maintain the security of your building: Wayne State University is a public institution, and its facilities (including all campus buildings) are reserved for the exclusive use of its students, staff, faculty, guests and visitors.
+Contrary to what some think, Wayne State buildings are not open to the public.
+Your home is not a public building and neither is your building on campus.
 Only authorized persons are allowed access to campus buildings, even during regular business hours.
-If you see anyone who does not appear to have legitimate business in a campus building, please contact the WSU Police immediately.
+If you see anyone who does not appear to have legitimate business in a campus building, please contact the WSUPD immediately.

 Please do not prop open building doors.
-While propping a door open may provide some level of convenience, it can also increase risks to persons and property.
-Please do not admit persons you don't know to campus buildings.
+While propping a door open may provide some level of convenience, also increases risks to persons and property.
+Please do not admit persons you don't know into campus buildings.
 While it may be courteous to open a door for someone, this action can also place persons or activity at risk.

 When you are not in your office or work area, strongly consider closing and locking your office door.
 It takes a couple of seconds to close and lock a door — about the same amount of time for a thief to walk in and steal a purse, laptop or other valuable items.

-When Working Late: If you are working late in any campus building and few coworkers are around, please feel free to call the Wayne State Police dispatcher.
+When working late: If you work or study late in any campus building and few coworkers or students are around, please feel free to call the Wayne State Police dispatcher.